 Although experienced in the form of head pain, some migraines may have dental-driven triggers.
 The most common and widely supported is a bad bite (malocclusion).
 When the top and bottom teeth don’t line up, excess pressure is put on the TMJ (jaw bone and muscles).
 Since the jaw is connected to the head, pain caused by a misaligned bite can manifest its way into the head, throwing off balance and leading to pain, nausea, and other debilitating symptoms.

-If you’ve been experiencing migraines or headaches and haven’t found relief, consider giving our Cherry Hill, Gibbsboro, Haddon Heights, Linwood, or Runnemede dental office a call to set up an appointment.
+If you’ve been experiencing migraines or headaches and haven’t found relief, consider giving our Cherry Hill, Gibbsboro, Haddon Heights, Linwood, or Washington Township dental offices a call to set up an appointment.
 We can evaluate your bite to see if perhaps it may be contributing to your pain.
 We’ll look at your overall dental health and recommend the most appropriate treatment for you.
 Don’t live your life waiting for the next migraine to hit… give your dentist a call.